-The AY is an old Programmable Sound Process (PSG) which can produce sound in a rather limited, yet expressive way.
+The AY is an old Programmable Sound Generator (PSG) which can produce sound in a rather limited, yet expressive way.

 The AY has 3 channels.
 This means we can produce three sounds at the same time.
 The output may be mono or stereo depending on the hardware.
 The CPC has only one speaker, but also a stereo output for plugging an amplified system.
 The CPC Plus has two speakers, the Atari STF only one (arh arh).

-By default, the AY generates rectangle waves.
+By default, the AY generates square waves.
 This is the most basic, saturated sound you can find.

 Note: this fancy WAV player plugin displays the WAV with a symmetry.
 This is not an accurate representation of the actual sound!

-Listening to three rectangle waves is quite tiring, but fortunately, each wave has its own volume, so changing it in real-time allows creating more natural sounds.
+Listening to three square waves is quite tiring, but fortunately, each wave has its own amplitude, so changing it in real-time allows creating more natural sounds.

-There are 16 volume steps, from 0 (no sound) to 15 (full volume).
-The volume curve is logarithmic: this means that the difference of volume between volume 10 and 11 is not as important as the difference between volume 14 and 15.
+There are 16 amplitude steps, from 0 (no sound) to 15 (full amplitude).
+The amplitude curve is logarithmic: this means that the amplitude difference between amplitude 10 and 11 is not as important as the difference between amplitude 14 and 15.

 In order to play music, one must play notes.
 Each channel can be given its own frequency.
-The little example above, on top of decaying the volume, also changes their frequency over time.
+The little example above, on top of decaying the amplitude, also changes their frequency over time.

-Noise can be used alone as seen above, or mixed with a rectangular wave:
+Noise can be used alone as seen above, or mixed with a square wave: